The Rules on Using Bluetooth on an Airplane

-Where Different Airlines Land on Bluetooth Use
+Where Different Airlines Land on Use of Bluetooth Devices

 Using Bluetooth Devices in Flight